Northshoot/symphony/ns-3.11/src/click/doc/click.rst

 configure ns-3 with Click Integration support::

   $: ./waf configure --enable-examples --enable-tests --with-nsclick=/path/to/click/source

+Hint:  If you have click installed one directory above ns-3 (such as in the ns-3-allinone directory), and the name of the directory is 'click' (or a symbolic link to the directory is named 'click'), then the --with-nsclick specifier is not necessary; the ns-3 build system will successfully find the directory.

 If it says 'enabled' beside 'NS-3 Click Integration Support', then you're good to go.
 Note: If running modular ns-3, the minimum set of modules required to run all ns-3-click examples is wifi, csma and config-store.